 - 13. Medical and dental offices, clinics, and laboratories, or any type of physical therapy, psychotherapy, or massage therapy;

 - 14. Medical marijuana distribution;

 - 15. Mini-storage;

-- 16. Mortuaries:
+- 16. Mortuaries;

 - 17. Instructional services for more than three students at one time;

 - 18. Pharmacies;

 - 19. Print shops / Copy centers;

 - 20. Recording studio (electronic composition, recording, and re-mixing conducted with headphones and using no amplification, live instruments or live performance excepted);

 - 21. Repair, fix-it, or plumbing shops;

 - 22. Restaurant;

 - 23. Retail sales;

 - 24. Tanning salon;

 - 25. Towing service;

 - 26. Welding, metal working, and machining businesses; and,

-- 27. Yoga/spa retreat center.
+- 27. Yoga/spa retreat center; and

+- 27.28.
+Any other use that the Director determines would be detrimental to the public health, safety, and general welfare or would be incompatible with nearby residential uses.